iKsH/datatocloud/README.md

 4. Create and account in io.adafruit.com and copy paste the username and AIO key.
 5. Connect the sensor as in "Circuit Diagram" attached.
 6. Power Up the NodeMCU and you'll be getting the data in Adafruit.

-7. Create an account in IFTTT and google for storing the data in Google Sheets.
+7. Create an account in IFTTT and google for transfering the data into Google Sheets.
 8. In the IFTTT, use the Adafruit based applet for storing the data in sheets.